McGill-Collaborations/.github/profile/README.md

 # Purpose
-**_We are a community dedicated to empowering McGill developers, building innovative academic tools, and supporting students in their technological endeavours and career aspirations._**
+**_We are a community dedicated to empowering McGill developers, building innovative academic tools, and supporting students in their career aspirations._**

 # Charter
 This holacracy community is founded on the ideas of self-organization, open-source, and agile development.
 You are free to take any action that fulfills the purpose of the organization.